John 1: 'A rich and beautiful tapestry of the Triune God'

 Back then, reading fiction felt like hard work to me.
 For my GCSE, I had to read Far from the Madding Crowd by Thomas Hardy.
 It’s a classic.
 But it’s long, sad and contains an awful lot of dense and wistful description of the Dorset and Somerset countryside.
 I now live on the border of Somerset and Dorset – in the heart of Hardy’s Wessex.
 I love Wessex.
 It’s where I live.
 I enjoy seeing the hedgerows, oak trees and starling formations.
 I am still not hungry for lengthy verbal descriptions of all of the above.

 Ducking out of English at 16 meant I dodged Shakespeare’s Measure for Measure and The Waste Land by T.S.
 Eliot.
-I’ve not studied Measure for Measure subsequently, but I remember my friends calling it "a problem play" because it is not a comedy, a tragedy or a history play.
+I remember my friends calling Measure for Measure "a problem play" because it is not a comedy, a tragedy or a history play.
 But the real problem is the enormous coincidence at the end to resolve the plot.
 It would simply not pass muster in any movie these days, let alone a classic story.
 Why did Shakespeare put it in?
-He must have realised.
-Or did he?
-It struck me that my friends were doomed not to know the solution to "the problem" of the play.
+The Waste Land by T.S.
+Eliot was originally published in 1922.
+It is not doing the poem a great disservice by calling it "wilfully obscure".
+Did even T.S.
+Eliot know what this strange collection of words he assembled actually meant?
+My fellow schoolmates felt that they did not and would never understand the poem.

 Share